Skip to main content

 AI for Wealth Managers

-Client PII is already moving through unmanaged AI.
+AI in wealth management is moving client PII through unmanaged tools.
 The regulator is the question that lands first.

 RMs paste client portfolio data into ChatGPT for synthesis.
 Analysts run AI summaries of KYC files.
 HNW correspondence is increasingly AI-drafted.
 The next DFSA, FINMA, or SEC review asks one question: how is AI being used, where does client data go, and who owns the answer.
 HIP installs that answer before the regulator asks.